-Knowledge of Arizona rules of civil and criminal procedure.
+Knowledge of Arizona rules of civil procedure.

-Skill in persuasive oral and written communication pertaining to case presentation through various stages of representation, including litigation through trial and appeal if required.
+Skill in persuasive oral and written communication pertaining to case presentation through various stages of representation, including litigation through trial and appeal, if required.

-Ability to recognize legal issues, presented by specific factual situations and to perform necessary legal research and analysis related to those issues.
+Ability to recognize legal issues presented by specific factual situations and to perform necessary legal research and analysis related to those issues.